Kimberley Marie Pavier

 Why did you decide to study at the University of Leeds?

-I decided to study at the University of Leeds because of its high rankings in the league tables for Chemical Engineering, as well as the chance to specialise in materials which is a topic I find very interesting.
+I decided to study at the University of Leeds because of its high rankings in the league tables for Chemical Engineering, as well as the chance to specialise in materials (which is a topic I find very interesting).
 I was intrigued by the opportunities the large student union had to offer as well as the fact that Leeds, despite being a big city, is a campus university with a welcoming and homely feel.
-The tutorial system as well as the practicals and laboratory work offered appealed to me greatly.
-Furthermore the English language is a great starting point for any international technical engineering work.
+The tutorial system as well as the practicals and laboratory work that the course offered appealed to me greatly.
+Furthermore, the English language is a great starting point for any international technical engineering work.

 What are your ambitions for the future?

-I hope to successfully absolve my course and achieve a masters of engineering, I would also like to do some research in an interesting field, maybe in the form of PhD in fields such as Bio-materials or Nanotechnology.
-In the long run I hope to work in a management position for a big, multicultural and diverse company with the opportunity to interact with interesting colleagues, to continue developing as a person through continued learning and to have a thriving career while travelling the world.
+I hope to successfully absolve my course and achieve a masters of engineering, I would also like to do some research in an interesting field, maybe in the form of a PhD in bio-materials or nanotechnology.
+In the long run, I hope to work in a management position for a big, multicultural and diverse company with the opportunity to interact with interesting colleagues.
+I’d also like to continue developing as a person through learning and to have a thriving career while travelling the world.

-I believe that every experience I have in Leeds will help me in my future career as it will hopefully open any doors I wish to go through in the future while giving me a good theoretical and practical engineering base.
-These will also hopefully form me into a more well rounded person through the numerous learning and oppportunities that are available.
-These experiences can range from working in a team to sucessfully completing a design project, navigating through personal problems in a more positive and efficient manner, to learning important engineering principles while mixing academic skills with various life skills.
-For example Leeds for life is an excellent platform for this as it keeps track of the skills and experiences that you have achieved and helps you to organise these to see where your strengths and weaknesses are and to encourage you to take initiative.
-Also for Engineers and Computing students there is an Employability suite with people to help you find experience as well as working on your CV and Interview skills and giving you ideas on how to improve on and highlight necessary job skills.
+I believe that every experience I have in Leeds will help me in my future career.
+It will hopefully open any doors I wish to go through in the future, while giving me a good theoretical and practical engineering base.
+These will also hopefully form me into a more well-rounded person through the numerous learning and opportunities that are available.
+These experiences can range from working in a team and successfully completing a design project, to navigating through personal problems in a more positive and efficient manner, and learning important engineering principles.
+For example, Leeds for Life is an excellent platform for this as it keeps track of the skills and experiences that you have achieved and helps you organise these to see where your strengths and weaknesses are.
+Also for engineering and computing students there is an employability suite with people to help you find experience as well as improve your CV and interview skills.

 What would you say to students coming to do the same course?

 Have fun and make the most of the many opportunities the university and the city have to offer.
-Try to find a good work-life balance and you will have an amazing time, the hard work definetely pays off and the course is extremely rewarding!
+Try to find a good work-life balance and you will have an amazing time.
+The hard work definitely pays off and the course is extremely rewarding!